rishabhjoshi/rishabhjoshi.github.io.old/projects.md

 Bayesian probabilistic theory, Hidden Markov Models and finally those based on Fuzzy Logic and Decision trees.
 The accuracy of these models will be measured on real-time driving data which will be taken using a simulator built by the team.

 ---
+# Competitions
+---

+### **APOGEE MapMyIndia Hackathon | BITS, Pilani**

+*April 2017*

+Was part of team *TrippyMinds*, which came first in a campus Machine Learning hackathon organized by [MapMyIndia](www.mapmyindia.com/) on [Kaggle](https://inclass.kaggle.com/c/mapmyindia2), a famous platform for Machine Learning Contests, for APOGEE, the technical fest of BITS Pilani.

+The problem consisted of solving the problem of detecting the speed limits of roads from street signs captured in images taken on the roads and highways of India.
+Our approach consisted of an ensembel of custom trained HaarCascade Classifiers running under an ensembel of simple CNNs to classify the extracted bounding boxes.

+---